 Importance of Water In Human Body and Misconception with water

 Usually, people tend to believe that drinking more and more water is good for the body.
-But keep this in mind that excess water can impair your digestive system.
+But keep in mind that excess water can impair your digestive system.
 Ayurveda says, just as food needs to be digested, so does water.
 Hunger and thirst are natural urges which guide us to eat and drink.
 One should note this and consume food and water accordingly.

-Drinking water in excess quantity can lead to aggravation of Kapha and pitta.
+Drinking water in excess quantity can lead to aggravation of Kapha and Pitta.
 Surplus water intake leads to increased undigested food residue (ama-toxins) in the body.
-This results in bloating, heaviness in the body, loss of appetite, nausea, sinusitis etc.
+This results in bloating, heaviness in the body, loss of appetite, nausea, sinusitis, etc.

 Some special note regarding intake of water: